-The African Bird Club is developing a smartphone app as a Field Guide to African Birds.
-The app will contain photos, calls, text and maps for each species.
-The first implementation will be The Birds of Mauritius and this will be followed by The Birds of Nigeria and other West African countries.
+The African Bird Club is developing smartphone apps as Field Guides of African Birds.
+The apps contain photos, calls, text and maps for each species.
+The first implementation is The Birds of Mauritius which can be downloaded from Google Play Store and Apple iStore.
+This will be followed by The Birds of Nigeria and other West African countries.
 A large part of the work to date has been to develop templates which will define a set of rules for naming and building the content.
 The purpose of this web page is to specify those rules in order that multiple people can develop content to a consistent format and standard.
 The app will not display content correctly unless these rules are followed.

 For each country under development, there will be a checklist of the birds which have been recorded in that country and documented in scientific and peer-reviewed publications.
 It is important that the country checklist is agreed at the outset and made available to anyone working on the content for that country.
 The checklist will be developed under the taxonomic structure and naming conventions of the IOC.